SCIENCE BOOK LISTS AND RESOURCE GUIDES

 This multimedia CD-ROM is designed to guide teachers, media specialists, and children in selecting appropriate literature to support science education in grades K-8.
 Featuring a user-friendly, playful interface for elementary and middle school learners, the application contains textual annotations and images of book covers for approximately 2,500 current books.
 The books were chosen from award-winning lists and recommendations made by librarians and science teachers nationwide.
 Reviews from journals are included for each book.
 Minimum hardware and software requirements for using this guide are a 68020 Macintosh with at least 4 MB of RAM, a hard drive with at least 4 to 5 MB of free space, a CD-ROM drive, System 6.0.7, and QuickTimes 1.5.

-7.14 Eisenhower National Clearinghouse for Mathematics and Science Education.
-Guidebook to Excellence 1994: A Directory of Federal Resources for Mathematics and Science Education Improvement.
-National Directory.
-Columbus, Ohio: Eisenhower National Clearinghouse, 1994.
-182 pp.
+8.11 Eisenhower National Clearinghouse for Mathematics and Science Education.
+The Guidebook of Federal Resources for K-12 Mathematics and Science.

-This book is a directory of federal offices, programs, and facilities concerned with education in mathematics and science in grades K-12.
-It contains background information on 16 federal departments and agencies, descriptive information about federal offices and programs for mathematics and science education at the national and regional levels, and state-by-state contacts for many of these resources.
+The Guidebook of Federal Resources for K-12 Mathematics and Science is a directory of federal offices, programs, and facilities concerned with education in mathematics and science in grades K-12.
+The volume contains background information on 16 federal departments and agencies, descriptive information about federal offices and programs for mathematics and science education at the national and regional levels, and state-by-state contacts for many of these resources.
 Although the book does not list all federally funded education programs, it provides contacts for additional information.
-Regional editions are available for 1994 and 1995.

 IDEAAAS is a reference work designed to foster communication, connections, and ideas among individuals involved in science, mathematics, and technology education.
-Included are the following: three detailed guides that can help locate sources of approximately 10,000 activities, materials, and programs within 80 different categories and 7 disciplines; a state-by-state listing of information about resources in each state; a section that details organizations with a national constituency; and a publications and media section.
-Scientific professional societies, state science societies, state science academies, state and federal agencies, community-based organizations, zoos, planetariums, nature centers, and many other informal or formal places of science are listed.
-Two indexes are provided: an organization index and a name index of project directors, education directors, curators, or those responsible for science, mathematics, or technology education for each organization listed.
+Included are the following: 3 detailed guides that can help locate sources of approximately 10,000 activities, materials, and programs within 80 different categories and 7 disciplines; a state-by-state listing of information about resources; a section that details organizations with a national constituency; and a publications and media section.
+The booklists scientific professional societies, state science societies, state science academies, state and federal agencies, community-based organizations, zoos, planetariums, nature centers, and many other informal or formal places of science.
+Two indexes are provided: an organization index and a name index of project directors, education directors, curators, or those responsible for science, mathematics, or technology education.

 Current literature related to reform in science and mathematics education endorses the integration of science and mathematics teaching and learning as a means of improving achievement and attitudes within both disciplines.
 This bibliography identifies and categorizes literature related to such integration.
 It is intended for classroom teachers, teacher educators, curriculum specialists, and researchers.
-The bibliography has 5 sections: (1) Curriculum, (2) Instruction, (3) Research, (4) Curriculum—Instruction, and (5) Curriculum—Evaluation.
+The bibliography includes more than 550 citations, which are organized in 5 sections: (1) Curriculum, (2) Instruction, (3) Research, (4) Curriculum—Instruction, and (5) Curriculum—Evaluation.
 The fourth and fifth sections classify curriculum programs that include instructional activities and evaluation of curriculum programs.
-Although the bibliography contains 555 citations, this listing is not meant to be exhaustive and will be updated periodically.

 Price: $23.00 (ISBN 0-87287-946-1)